SFU-Cognitive-Science-Lab/LAG-1/README.md

 --------------------------------------------------------------------------------
 # LAG-1 - Learning, Attention, and Gaze 1.0
-A free and open source category learning simulator written in MATLAB
+A free and open source MATLAB implementation of the integration of learning, attention and gaze during category learning, as outlined in the theory called LAG-1 (Barnes, Blair, Walshe & Tupper, submitted).
 --------------------------------------------------------------------------------

 Version 1.0